d3x0r/STFRPhysics/whitepaper.md

 ## Abstract

-There exists a coordinate space of rotations that is not self covering.
-The essential function defining this rotation space map is the exponential of a log-complex, and by extension a log-vector-complex.
+There exists a coordinate space of rotation vectors; that is non-self covering map of so(3) matrices.
+This paper presents the methods to work outside of so(3), (before the two identity points are merged to one (too much too soon?))

+Do I invent a new glossary to avoid any collision with existing systems?

 This paper will define a notation of log complex numbers, and modification to the exponential function, the extension from a single scalar to a scaled unit vector, conversion to quaternion, define the cross product of two natural log vector complex numbers, get of the basis vectors of a rotation, apply log vector complex to a point to rotate, applications, comparison with existing methods and rotation mappings, and additional experimental methods to try.

 ## Introduction

-The coordinate space of rotations, hence called 'rotation space' or 'rotation map', is a continuous, infinite space consisiting of N perpendicular axles which together apply curvature to a space.
+The coordinate space of [rotation vectors](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation#Rotation_vector), hence called 'rotation space' or 'rotation map', is a continuous, infinite space consisiting of 3 perpendicular axles(axii) which together apply curvature to a space.
 Curvature is a translation of a rectangular space around 1 or more axles;
 additional axles composite into a single composite axle, around which all space is translated or warped.
 The coordinates of a curvature are in terms of `dTheta/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `dPosition/dT`.
 Velocity sums to a position, angular velocity sums to an angular position.